austindatamanagement/PythonExportThreadingADWC/README.md

-# Exporting from tables in Autonomous Database to text file in Object Storage
+# Exporting from tables in Autonomous Database to text file in Object Storage using Threads.

 ## Objectives